-The owners of Di Fara Pizza Tavern have a machine that they brought with them from New York that replicates NY water!
-As someone that’s actually never been to NY, I am completely unqualified to speak to the difference this machine makes.
-I am, however, qualified to say that the calzones are outrageously huge and the white pizza is one of my favorites I’ve ever had!
+Di Fara Pizza Tavern’s owners have a machine they brought with them from New York that replicates NY water!
+As someone who’s never been to NY, I am entirely unqualified to speak to the difference this machine makes.
+However, I am qualified to say that the calzones are outrageously huge, and the white pizza is one of my favorites ever!

-I love when pizza spots will let you do half and half, especially with their gourmet flavors.
-Salvios always let me have both worlds and I thank them for it!
+I love it when pizza spots let you do half-and-half, especially with their gourmet flavors.
+Salvios always let me have both worlds, and I thank them for it!

 The Cary restaurant scene has plenty of comforting American options!

 Corbett’s Burgers & Soda Bar